 - What the Wind Knows – Amy Harmon – 100,000 words

 - Beneath a Scarlet Sky – Mark Sullivan – 150,000 words

 - Wolf Hall – Hilary Mantel – 200,000 words

 Fantasy And Sci-fi Genres

 Fantasy novels can be long.
 They can be up to 180,000 words, or even over 200,000, but the novel must be wonderful and must fully justify its word count.
 In other words, you must be scrupulous about editing every sentence for length.

 And lower limits are quite a lot lower.
 A good, short literary novel might be 60,000 words.
-A very good, very short one might be as little as 45 or 50,000.
+A very good, very short novella might be as little as 45 or 50,000.
 The shorter it gets, the better it needs to be.
-If you find your novella is as little as 30,000 words, consider merging two more linked novellas, presenting a 90,000-word package to agents and publishers.

 Most memoirs need to be in the 70,000 to 100,000-word range.
 Only if you’re a major celebrity can you blow right through that word count and just keep going.